Sunday, October 19, 2025

 The Background

 After finishing the Night Moves Marathon the previous weekend, I ran one 5-mile run the Thursday before the Trailway 50k.
 The past two years, Trailway was the last training race before Arkansas Traveller 100.
-This year, it would be the last one before Canal Corridor 100.

 I wrote on my Goggins Accountability Mirror post-it note: "Run half of the Trailway 50k, then run some sections."